google/mathsteps/CONTRIBUTING.md

   before you get started
 - if there is no existing issue for the change you'd like to make, you can make a [new one](https://github.com/socraticorg/mathsteps/issues/new)
-- make sure you all the unit tests pass (with `npm test`) before creating the pull request, and please add your own tests for what you changed as well
+- make sure all the unit tests pass (with `npm test`) before creating the pull request, and please add your own tests for what you changed as well.
+  If you're not sure how to add tests or are confused about why tests are failing, it's also fine to create the pull request first and we'll help you get things working.

 ### Testing